An overview of the National Pension System

-The NPS is a Government of India initiative to extend pension benefits to all Indian citizens.
-It is mandatory for central-government employees and the employees of some state governments to invest in the NPS.
-As per a government directive, private-sector employees will now be given a choice between the Employees' Provident Fund Organisation (EPFO) and the NPS.
+The National Pension System (NPS) is a Government of India initiative to extend pension benefits to all Indian citizens.
+It is mandatory for central government employees and the employees of some state governments to invest in the NPS.
+As per a government directive, private-sector employees are now given a choice between the Employees' Provident Fund Organisation (EPFO) and the NPS.
 The employee contribution is generally 10 per cent of the basic salary and DA, with a matching contribution made by the employer.
+However, in the case of government employees, the employer's contribution has been raised to 14 per cent.

 Capital Protection & Inflation Protection

 Your capital is not protected as the NPS invests a certain amount in equities.
-The returns are, therefore, market-linked.
-However equities are expected to beat inflation over the long term thus building a certain level of inflation protection into
+The returns are therefore market-linked.
+However, equities are expected to beat inflation over the long term, thus building a certain level of inflation protection into the NPS.

-Liquidity: In the case of the NPS, after three years of being in the scheme, you can withdraw up to 25 per cent of the contributions for defined expenses.
-These defined expenses are children's higher education or marriage, construction or purchase of the first house, and treatment of critical illness for self, spouse, children or dependent parents.
-The regulations have defined 13 critical illnesses and have extended this facility to accidents or other ailments of a life threatening nature.
+After three years of being in the scheme, you can withdraw up to 25 per cent of the contributions for defined expenses.
+These defined expenses are children's higher education or weddings, construction or purchase of the first house, and treatment of critical illness for self, spouse, children or dependent parents.
+The regulations have defined 13 critical illnesses and have extended this facility to accidents or other ailments of a life-threatening nature.

-The point to note is that the 25 percent limit will be calculated on the contributed amount, not on the account balance.
-Suppose you have contributed Rs 5,000 per month for ten years.
-You would be eligible to withdraw Rs 1.50 lakh, i.e., 25 per cent of Rs 6 lakh.
-You can make up to three withdrawals during the tenor.
+The point to note is that the 25 per cent limit will be calculated on the contributed amount, not on the account balance.
+Suppose you have contributed Rs 5,000 per month for ten years, you will be eligible to withdraw Rs 1.50 lakh, i.e. 25 per cent of Rs 6 lakh.
+You can make up to three withdrawals during the tenure.

-Tax Implications: Tax deduction on investments up to Rs 1.5 lakh (under Section 80CCD) and Rs 50,000 [under Section 80CCD(1B)] can be availed in a financial year.
-Forty per cent of the amount received at the completion of the term is tax-free.
+Tax deduction on investments up to Rs 1.5 lakh (under Section 80CCD) and Rs 50,000 [under Section 80CCD(1B)] can be availed in a financial year.
+Sixty per cent of the amount received at the completion of the term is tax-free.

 List of Pension Fund Managers (PFMs)